Ynysboeth: Tyntetown (Matthewstown)

-Tyntetown meanwhile took its name from the owner of the estate, Halswell Milbourne Kemeys-Tynte, on which the village falls, and after which several of its streets are named.
-Prior to the end of the C19th, this area too was rural, comprising mainly 'Pentwyn-isaf' and 'Pentwyn-uchaf' farms, after which the main road through the village ('Pentwyn Avenue') took its name.
+Tyntetown, meanwhile, took its name from the owner of the estate on which the village lies, Halswell Milbourne Kemeys‑Tynte, after whom several of its streets are named.
+Before the end of the 19th century, this area too was rural, comprising mainly the farms Pentwyn‑isaf and Pentwyn‑uchaf, after which the main road through the village (Pentwyn Avenue) took its name.

-Tyntetown has previously been known as 'Matthewstown', believed to be named after a local farmer William Matthews, although this name was never widely adopted and was only correctly renamed to 'Tyntetown' on local road signs as late as 2011.
+Tyntetown was previously known as Matthewstown, believed to be named after a local farmer, William Matthews.
+However, this name was never widely adopted, and it was only correctly renamed to Tyntetown on local road signs as late as 2011.

-By OS maps of 1901, most of current day Tyntetown had been established with the following roads/streets evident - 'Abercynon Road' ('Pentwyn Avenue'), 'Bagot Street', 'Haswell Street', 'Homerton Street', 'Milbourne Street' and 'Walsh Street', also evident from this date is the 'Tynte Hotel'.
-The only addition being the housing along 'Pentwyn Avenue', the 'Tabernacle Chapel' and the sinking of 'Pentwyn Colliery' as evident on OS maps from 1921 onwards.
+By the OS maps of 1901, most of present‑day Tyntetown had been established, with the following roads and streets evident: Abercynon Road (Pentwyn Avenue), Bagot Street, Haswell Street, Homerton Street, Milbourne Street, and Walsh Street.
+Also evident from this date is the Tynte Hotel.
+The only later additions are the housing along Pentwyn Avenue, the Tabernacle Chapel, and the sinking of Pentwyn Colliery, as shown on OS maps from 1921 onwards.

-The 1901 Census recorded the population of the village (as 'Matthewstown') at this time to be 790.
+The 1901 census recorded the population of the village (as Matthewstown) at that time as 790.

-According to the 'Trades' Directory of Wales (North and South), 1918', the following businesses were listed as within Tyntetown ('Matthewstown') - 'H.J.
-Crocker' (Grocers), 'H. Dyke' (Butchers), 'Ladd & Sons' (Grocers) and the 'Tynte Hotel' (Inn).
+According to the Trades Directory of Wales (North and South), 1918, the following businesses were listed as being in Tyntetown (Matthewstown): H.J.
+Crocker (grocers), H. Dyke (butchers), Ladd & Sons (grocers), and the Tynte Hotel (inn).

 Industrialisation

-Following industrialisation, the area previously had its own rail station between 1914 and 1964 named 'Tyntetown Halt' (later referred to as 'Matthewstown Halt'), together with sidings associated with 'Ynys-boeth Quarry' and 'Penrhiwceiber Colliery' (viewable on OS maps between 1901 and 1953) along the Aberdare Branch of the Taff Vale Railway.
+Following industrialisation, the area previously had its own railway station between 1914 and 1964, named Tyntetown Halt (later referred to as Matthewstown Halt), together with sidings associated with Ynys‑boeth Quarry and Penrhiwceiber Colliery (visible on OS maps between 1901 and 1953) along the Aberdare branch of the Taff Vale Railway.

-The area was also previously linked with the Edwardsville district of Quakers Yard, Treharris, via the 700 yard long Cefn Glas (Quakers Yard) Railway Tunnel built in 1851, which linked the Cynon Valley with Neath and Pontypool via the Newport, Abergavenny and Hereford Branch of the Great Western Railway, and served the nearby Cefn Glas Colliery (sunk in 1863, employing up to 137 men & boys, and closed in 1903).
-This was later opened to passenger traffic, before finally being closed in 1964.
-Of note, a coal seam running through the tunnel was worked during the 1984-85 miner's strike.
+The area was also previously linked with the Edwardsville district of Quakers Yard, Treharris, via the 700‑yard‑long Cefn Glas (Quakers Yard) railway tunnel, built in 1851, which linked the Cynon Valley with Neath and Pontypool via the Newport, Abergavenny and Hereford branch of the Great Western Railway, and served the nearby Cefn Glas Colliery (sunk in 1863, employing up to 137 men and boys, and closed in 1903).
+This line was later opened to passenger traffic before finally being closed in 1964.
+Of note, a coal seam running through the tunnel was worked during the 1984–85 miners' strike.

-The area was also home to 'Pentwyn (Merthyr) Colliery' (sunk by D. R. Jones in 1920, and viewable on OS maps in the vicinity of Bryntirion, between 1921 and 1956), as well as 'Pentwyn Isha Level' (employing 30 men as of 1918), 'Nantyfedw Level' (employing 8 as of 1938), 'Ynysboeth Level', and numerous other trial levels, quarries and associated tramways within the area.
+The area was also home to Pentwyn (Merthyr) Colliery (sunk by D. R. Jones in 1920, and visible on OS maps in the vicinity of Bryntirion between 1921 and 1956), as well as Pentwyn Isha Level (employing 30 men as of 1918), Nantyfedw Level (employing 8 as of 1938), Ynysboeth Level, and numerous other trial levels, quarries, and associated tramways within the area.

-'Penrikyber Navigation Colliery' ('Penrhiwceiber Colliery') (sunk in 1872, employing up to 2,236 men & boys, and closed in 1985) was located nearby on the outskirts of Tyntetown with Perthcelyn and Penrhiwceiber, and many of the houses in Tyntetown and Ynysboeth were built to house the workforce of this colliery.
+Penrikyber Navigation Colliery (Penrhiwceiber Colliery) (sunk in 1872, employing up to 2,236 men and boys, and closed in 1985) was located nearby on the outskirts of Tyntetown, close to Perthcelyn and Penrhiwceiber, and many of the houses in Tyntetown and Ynysboeth were built to house the workforce of this colliery.